smd9788/battlegame-client/README.md

 Test my game out here: [reac*Rcade](https://smd9788.github.io/battlegame-client/#/)

-If you want to work on this app for yourself follow these steps to clone:
+If you want to work on this app for yourself follow these steps to begin:
 ## Preparation

 1. Fork and clone this repository.